 We give preference to those having zero failures on USMLE Step 1 and Step 2, or COMLEX Level 1 and Level 2 — but we look at your entire application in a holistic fashion as outlined below.
 We do not have minimum test scores, and we will not eliminate an applicant solely on the basis of a test score.

 - Overall performance in medical school

 - Commitment to ideals of Family Medicine

 - Demonstrated ability to choose goals and to complete the tasks necessary to achieve those goals

 - Maturity and emotional stability

 - Communication skills and professionalism

 - Performance on standardized medical tests

-Sorry, due to the large number of applications we don’t offer informal visit opportunities.
+Sorry, due to the large number of applications we don’t offer informal visit opportunities or email connections.
 Please apply through ERAS.
 If you are chosen for an interview, we will let you know.